Some schools set to close as Ireland braces for Storm Barra

 “The usual precautions in terms of falling trees should be adhered to.
 This is a very, very severe storm.”

-The Health Service Executive (HSE) has already confirmed that some Covid-19 test centres, including in Cork and Kerry, will remain closed on Tuesday.
+The Health Service Executive (HSE) has already confirmed that some Covid-19 test centres and vaccination centres will remain closed on Tuesday.

+HSE chief executive Paul Reid tweeted on Monday evening: “Just finished chairing a call of the HSE National Emergency Management Team.

+“The safety of our patients, the public and our staff remains paramount.
+There will be some cancellations to services in high risk areas.”

-Aldi said that stores in Clare, Cork and Kerry would all close for some or all of Tuesday.
+Aldi said that stores in Clare, Cork and Kerry would all close for some or all of Tuesday, with AIB confirming the closure of branches in the same counties.

+Head of forecasting at Met Eireann Evelyn Cusack said on Monday evening said that no area would escape the impact of the storm.

+She urged people to ensure they secure any items outside their homes.

 It warns of a “small chance” that injuries and danger to life could occur “from large waves and beach material being thrown on to sea fronts, coastal roads and properties”.